 Louisville 2025 Program

 This is a rough draft of the conference program.
-Speakers have until May 15 to register for the conference and confirm their attendance, after which point a final draft will be posted. *Note, we will have sessions running from 8:30am-5pm Thursday June 26 through Saturday June 28, 2025
+A final draft will be posted by June 15, 2025. *Note, we will have sessions running from 8:30am-5pm Thursday June 26 through Saturday June 28, 2025

 Category: